-Cracking or popping noises coming from your knee are common, especially after you hit age 40.
+Cracking or popping noises coming from your knee are common, after you hit age 40.
 These popping noises are known as crepitus.
 Crepitus in your knee is often harmless, but it can sometimes indicate another health condition is present or developing.

 If you sometimes feel a strange sensation in your knee joint — as if it’s inflated with air or locked into place — it may be accompanied by a strong desire to “pop” the knee back into place.